TurboWarp/cloud-server/protocol.md

   When the server is overloaded or full and refuses to accept new connections.

 4004  Try Again Later
-  When the client has done an operation that is invalid at this time, but may have been valid if sent later.
+  When the client has done an operation that is invalid at this time, but would have been valid if sent later.
   For example, when the client sends too many messages in a given period of time.
 ```